esparev/atm/README.md

 # Bank ATM

+ATM program that lets you see the current amount of bills and coins that the ATM has.
+Deposit bills and coins to the ATM of any desired denomination.
+Read bank cards of the registered accounts that the bank has.

+---

 Things you can do:

 - See the current amount of bills and coins that the chosen ATM has